 Layering: The prepaid cards bought with illegal funds can be spent on merchandise (high-value items) that is then resold or transported abroad or may also use prepaid cards as currency, reselling them to beneficiaries.

 Integration: These cards may be used by the criminals personally to fund illicit and legitimate activities and transactions.

 Prepaid cards are such a popular tool for money laundering because of these characteristics:

-Financial institutions must be vigilant for specific red flag indicators and ensure their identity verification mechanisms are able to spot potential criminal activities related to the money laundering risks of prepaid cards.
+Financial institutions must be vigilant for specific red flag indicators—including monetary and non-monetary—and ensure their identity verification mechanisms are able to spot potential criminal activities related to the money laundering risks of prepaid cards.

 The following are some of the red flags that prepaid cards are being used for money laundering: